 Why NHS BME Network

-In recognition of this fact the then NHS Chief Executive Sir Nigel Crisp announced in 2004 that the NHS and the Department of Health (DH) would give greater prominence to race equality and as such strive to reduce health inequalities; make race an important dimension of health strategy and target recruitment and development opportunities at Black and Minority Ethnic (BME) people in recognition that their skills are often underused.
-However, ten years after this declaration the now Lord Nigel Crisp informed the Nursing Standard that the issues of race equality in the NHS seemed to be worse than before and as a result the NHS “is not getting the best out of BME staff”.
+The Race Relations Act 1976 was amended to give rise to the Race Relations Amendment Act 2000 and with that a call for public bodies to address the institutional racism that exists.
+In 2004 the then NHS Chief Executive Sir Nigel Crisp (now Lord Crisp) published his Ten Point Race Equality Plan and announced that the NHS and the then Department of Health (DH) would give greater prominence to race equality and as such strive to reduce health inequalities; making race an important dimension of health strategy and target recruitment and development opportunities at BME people in recognition that their skills are often underused.
+At the same time the DH produced guidelines for the establishment of local BME Networks in every NHS organisations to assist organisations to deliver on their statutory obligations.

 It was on 24 September 2004 that the BME Network in Brighton was launched and was privileged to have Lord Crisp together with Baroness Lawrence and others attend.In 2007 the local BME Network led on the establishment of a regional Network the South East Coast BME Network and its Chair, Dr Vivienne Lyfar-Cissé, undertook the first race equality review in the NHS the South East Coast Race Equality Review published in 2008 and covered exclusively by the Health Service Journal.
 All the subsequent race reviews reports since that time have shown that very little, if anything, has changed for BME people as staff and patients of the NHS.
 The Regional Network then led on the establishment of the national Network, the NHS BME Network, in 2010.